KeasInc/isimud/README.md

 >
 >*Source: Wikipedia*

-Isimud is a message publishing and consumption gem.
-It consists of the following components:
+Isimud is an AMQP message publishing and consumption gem intended for Rails applications.
+It includes the following components:

 * A [Bunny](http://rubybunny.info) based client interface for publishing and receiving messages using AMQP.
 * A test client which mocks most client operations and allows for synchronous delivery and processing of messages for unit tests.